mohitkhatwani/NEW_ELEUSIS/ReadMe.md

 New Eleusis Player Phase -2
 Team: NASH BELEIVERS

-Mohit Khatwani
+Mohit Khatwani,
-Priyank Agarwal
+Priyank Agarwal,
-Sarthak Mehta
+Sarthak Mehta,
 Rajat Patel

 This files provides all the instruction for running the NewEleusis Player Phase -2